cloudnativetrainings/trainings/kubernetes_fundamentals/09_configmaps/README.md

 >Navigate to the folder `09_configmaps` from CLI, before you get started.

->Note that, there are errors in the yaml files.
-Try to fix them.

 ## Inspect configmap.yaml definition file and create the configmap

 ```bash